- An estimated 180 000 deaths every year are caused by burns – the vast majority occur in low- and middle-income countries.

 Who is at risk?

-Females and males have broadly similar rates for burns according to the most recent data.
+Females have slightly higher rates of death from burns compared to males according to the most recent data.
 This is in contrast to the usual injury pattern, where rates of injury for the various injury mechanisms tend to be higher in males than females.

 The higher risk for females is associated with open fire cooking, or inherently unsafe cookstoves, which can ignite loose clothing.
 Open flames used for heating and lighting also pose risks, and self-directed or interpersonal violence are also factors (although understudied).

 Along with adult women, children are particularly vulnerable to burns.
-Burns are the 11th leading cause of death of children aged 1–9 years and are also the fifth most common cause of non-fatal childhood injuries.
+Burns are the fifth most common cause of non-fatal childhood injuries.
 While a major risk is improper adult supervision, a considerable number of burn injuries in children result from child maltreatment.

 There are important regional differences in burn rates.